 A restricted stock unit (RSU) is a stock award that entitles the holder to receive shares of the Company's common stock as the award vests.
 The fair value of each RSU is based on the closing price of the Company's common stock on the date of grant.
-In September 2019, the Company granted an aggregate of 332,106 RSUs with service conditions to the Company's non-executive employees.
-The RSUs granted in September 2019 vest over a two-year period, with one-third vesting on the first anniversary of the date of grant and the remaining two-thirds vesting on the second anniversary of the date of grant, provided that the employee remains employed with the Company at the applicable vesting date.
-As of December 31, 2020, there was \$464,263 of total unrecognized compensation expense associated with these RSU grants that will be recognized over a weighted-average period of approximately 0.7 years.
+In January 2021, the Company awarded RSUs under the 2013 Plan to all of its employees.
+The RSUs granted vest over four years in equal installments on each anniversary of the grant date.
+Compensation expense is recognized on a straight-line basis.
+As of December 31, 2022, there was \$534,083 of total unrecognized compensation expense associated with these RSU grants that will be recognized over a weighted-average period of approximately 2.1 years.

-The following is a summary of RSU activity for the 2013 Plan for the year ended December 31, 2020:
+The following is a summary of RSU activity for the 2013 Plan for the year ended December 31, 2022: